CSCfi/csc-user-guide/docs/apps/nomachine.md

     applications).
 If you don't have one, you can get it from [here].
 2. Download the latest NoMachine **client** (win, mac, linux) from the NoMachine site, see detailed instructions from the link below.
-3. Install and your NoMachine client.
-See [Step-by-step instructions]
+3. Install and configure your NoMachine client.
+See [CSC NoMachine Tutorial]
 4. Start the NoMachine client and log on to nxkajaani.csc.fi.
 5. Right click in the Desktop and choose the CSC server you want to use (opens an ssh terminal).